tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # API considerations

-The creation and validation of both authenticator requests and authenticators SHOULD be implemented inside the TLS library even if it is possible to implement it at the application layer.
-TLS implementations supporting the use of exported authenticators SHOULD provide application programming interfaces by which clients and servers may request and verify exported authenticator messages.
+The creation and validation of both authenticator requests and authenticators SHOULD be implemented inside the (D)TLS library even if it is possible to implement it at the application layer.
+(D)TLS implementations supporting the use of exported authenticators SHOULD provide application programming interfaces by which clients and servers may request and verify exported authenticator messages.

 Notwithstanding the success conditions described below, all APIs MUST fail if:

-* the connection uses a TLS version of 1.1 or earlier, or
+* the connection uses a (D)TLS version of 1.1 or earlier, or
-* the connection is TLS 1.2 and the extended master secret extension {{!RFC7627}} was not negotiated
+* the connection is (D)TLS 1.2 and the extended master secret extension {{!RFC7627}} was not negotiated

 The following sections describes APIs that are considered necessary to